Bill Callaghan

-Sir William Henry Callaghan (born 19 May 1948) is a British trade unionist who is Chairman of the Legal Services Commission, the organisation responsible for administering legal aid.
+Sir William Henry Callaghan (born 19 May 1948) is a British trade unionist involved in the introduction of the national minimum wage.
+He went on to chair the Health and Safety Commission and the Legal Services Commission.

 Education

 Callaghan went to Orange Hill Grammar School and was educated at St John's College, Oxford, where he read philosophy, politics and economics, and the University of Kent at Canterbury, where he gained an MA in economics.

 Career

 Callaghan's early career was in the Trades Union Congress (TUC).
 He joined the Economic Department as a junior researcher in 1971, eventually becoming the chief economist and head of the Economic and Social Affairs Department in 1979.
 He worked on a wide range of topics, from incomes policies in the 1970s to developing the TUC's policy on partnership at work in the 1990s.